vib-tcp/project_github_microcredential/git_and_github_concepts/git_concepts.md

 `git init`

 **Start from a remote repository:**
-On github, you can go to a remote repository, and clone it to your local machine.
+1. On github, you can go to a remote repository, and clone it to your local machine.
 No need to initialize the timeline again.
 `git clone ssh-address-repository`

+2. You can also first 'fork' to create a personal copy of a repository on GitHub.
+It allows you to freely experiment with changes without affecting the orignal repository.

 ## Where is Git/GitHub?
 Three conceptual areas:
 **1. Developing area**